The Serpentine Belt: Your Car’s Vital Multitasker

-That’s a lot for just one belt, especially because these functions are imperative to making your car do its job.
-If a serpentine belt brakes while you’re driving, it’s very important to pull over as soon as you can; otherwise, you’re risking very serious engine damage and a much more costly repair.
+Each of these functions is imperative to making your car perform well.
+If a serpentine belt breaks while you’re driving, it’s important to pull over as soon as you can; otherwise, you’re risking very serious engine damage and a much more costly repair.

 Even Tough Belts Wear Down

-Manufacturers know how important this belt is, so it’s built to last.
-But with all things car-related, wear and tear can happen and replacement becomes necessary.
+Manufacturers know how important your serpentine belt is—that’s why it’s built to last.
+With all things car-related, however, wear and tear and replacements are inevitable.
 The serpentine belt should be included in your manufacturer’s recommended service interval schedule, but a visual inspection is all you need to determine if it needs replacement ahead of time.
-Some signs to look for are:

 - More than three or four cracks per inch